 True Story: Click here to find out how a Greenwich resident appealed her property taxes.

 Once you know your appraised value, you just take 70% of the appraised value to determine your assessed value.
 By law, towns must assess properties to 70% of appraised value or fair market value (CGS 12-62a (b))

 What is the Mill Rate?

-As you can see, Greenwich has the lowest mill rate while Weston and Redding has one of the highest mill rates in Lower Fairfield County.
+As you can see, Greenwich has the lowest mill rate in Fairfield County at 11.682 while Bridgeport has the highest mill rate in Fairfield County at 53.99.

 How to Calculate Property Taxes in Connecticut?

 This is how to calculate property taxes in Connecticut.
 First, take the 100% appraised value of the property and multiply by 70% to get the assessed value.
 Then you multiply the assessed value of the property by the mill rate and divide by 1,000.
 For example, a property with a 100% appraised value of $2,000,000 in Greenwich will have a property tax of $15,916.60.